Selander1998/ts-discordbot/README.md

-# Discord Role Manager Bot
+# Typescipt Discordbot

 ## Overview

-Discord Role Manager Bot is a feature-rich Discord bot built with TypeScript.
+Discord Bot built with TypeScript.
 It allows users to add roles to themselves via interactive messages and stores roles data in a database.
 Additionally, the bot sends a welcome message with a Discord invite link upon startup.
 It also provides commands to manage roles dynamically without needing a bot restart.

 ## Features